How to unfreeze your credit reports

-If you’ve experienced credit card fraud or identity theft, you may know that freezing your credit can help secure your credit information and limit applications for new accounts in your name.
+If you’ve experienced credit card fraud or identity theft, freezing your credit can help secure your credit information and limit applications for new accounts in your name.

-But what happens when you want to apply for a loan or credit card and you have a freeze on your credit reports?
-You’ll need to unfreeze your credit so that lenders can access your credit reports.
-Let’s walk through how you can unfreeze your credit at the three major credit bureaus: Experian®, TransUnion® and Equifax®.
+But when you want to apply for a new credit card or loan, you might need to unfreeze your credit so lenders can access your credit reports.
+Here’s how you can unfreeze your credit at the three major credit bureaus: Experian®, TransUnion® and Equifax®.

-- You can unfreeze your credit at any time, and there’s no fee to do so.
+• You can unfreeze your credit at any time for free.

 Temporarily unfreeze credit

-If you froze your credit because you suspected or knew your personal information had been stolen or misused, then you may only want to unfreeze your credit temporarily.
+If you froze your credit because your personal information was misused or your identity was stolen, you may only want to unfreeze your credit temporarily.
 This is known as thawing.
 To thaw your credit, you can lift your credit freeze for a specific number of days to give lenders enough time to access your credit reports.

-You may schedule a thaw in advance if you know what dates you’ll need your credit freeze to be lifted.
+You can schedule a thaw in advance if you know the dates you’ll need your credit freeze to be lifted.

 Permanently unfreeze credit

-If you froze your accounts as a precaution but you think all your accounts are secure, then it may make sense to permanently unfreeze your credit.
+If you froze your accounts as a precaution but believe your accounts are secure, then it may make sense to permanently unfreeze your credit.
 This could save you the hassle of unfreezing and refreezing your credit when you apply for a loan.

-Unlike fraud alerts, which only require you to contact one bureau, you have to get in touch with each credit bureau to unfreeze your credit.
-Here’s how to do it.
+Unlike fraud alerts, which only require you to contact one bureau, unfreezing your credit requires you to contact each of the three credit bureaus

 How to unfreeze credit with Experian